LagoJournal/Claudy/app/README.md

 # Build APK for sideloading
 flutter build apk --release

+# Regenerate icons after changing app_icon.png
+dart run flutter_launcher_icons
 ```

 Make sure your `google-services.json` from Firebase is placed at `android/app/google-services.json` before building.

+> **API keys** are obtained from [platform.claude.com](https://platform.claude.com) → API Keys.
+Use the **Default workspace** key — new workspaces may not use org credits, idk why but i went crazy debugging this.

+---

+## What's next

+- Voice wake word
+- Screen dim to ~5% brightness when idle
+- WebSocket server on the phone
+- Cloudflare Tunnel via Termux
+- Spotify integration
+- Smart home, I currently use Tuya's smart app so planning to integrate it using their SDK